andersmurphy/andersmurphy-blog/_posts/2017-12-28-desert-island-code-reduce-map-and-filter.markdown

 layout: post
 title:  "Desert Island Code: reduce, map and filter"
 ---
-You awake, a castaway on a desert island.
-After some time you come across a ancient computation device.
+You awake a castaway on a desert island.
+After some time you come across an ancient computation device.
 The programming of which might hold your salvation!

 <!--more-->

-The device though limitless in computational power, for better or worse only understands javascript.
+The device, though limitless in computational power, for better or worse only understands javascript.
 Alas this dialect of javascript doesn't have map, reduce or filter!

 A cruel fate indeed.

-But wait what if we were to write our own implementations of: map, filter and reduce?
+But wait, what if we were to write our own implementations of: map, filter and reduce?

 ### Reduce